-The Investment Manager considers the list of principal adverse impacts on sustainability factors mentioned in the table below.
+The Investment Manager considers certain selected principal adverse impacts on sustainability factors in the following areas: greenhouse gas emissions and social and employee matters.
+In relation to the sustainable investments made the Investment Manager takes into account all the mandatory adverse impact indicators and any relevant additional adverse impact indicators.
 The Investment Manager identifies issuers that are exposed to principal adverse impacts on sustainability factors based on inhouse research; data sources include ESG data providers, news alerts, and the issuers themselves.
-When no reliable thirdparty data is available, the Investment Manager may make reasonable estimates or assumptions.
+When no reliable third-party data is available, the Investment Manager may make reasonable estimates or assumptions.